 - Polyphenols (flavonoids): Polyphenols are synthesized by vegetables, fruits, and other plants that are thought to have anti-inflammatory and anti-cancer properties.
 Flavonoids make up the largest family of polyphenols.
 Examples of sources of polyphenols are berries, tea, pomegranate juice, lettuce, and spinach.
 Most studies have found a very minimal, if any, association with polyphenols and prostate cancer.2-5,10

 Other vitamins and minerals

 Several other vitamins and minerals that are not thought to be antioxidants have been studied, and have also been found to have no definitive beneficial connection to prostate cancer.
-One example of these, calcium, has even been associated with an increased risk of developing prostate cancer.2-5,11 On the other hand, some medications used to treat advanced prostate cancer that has metastasized to the bones may require you to take calcium and vitamin D supplements.
+One example of these, calcium, has even been associated with a potential increased risk of developing prostate cancer when taken in high dosages.2-5,11 On the other hand, some medications used to treat advanced prostate cancer that has metastasized to the bones may require you to take calcium and vitamin D supplements.
 Examples of other vitamins and minerals include: